matejsladek/graphix/README.md

 # graphix
-c++ implementation of dijkstra for nodejs under heavy development. not production ready yet
+c++ implementation of dijkstra for nodejs
+under heavy development
+not production ready yet